What is Gardnerian Witchcraft?

-If you're not sure exactly what Gardnerian Witchcraft is, you could perhaps start off by reading this article which I wrote as a handout for the 2005 conference of the Transpersonal Psychology Section of the British Psychological Association where I was presenting along with Dr Stuart Whomsley.
+If you're not sure what Gardnerian Witchcraft is, you could start off by reading this article written as a handout for the 2005 conference of the Transpersonal Psychology Section of the British Psychological Association.
 It introduces the main characters involved in the early, Modern Witchcraft movement, and gives a brief history with regards to the Crafts subsequent propagation and diversification.

 Why Wica with one 'c'?